-This study uses an extensive literature review approach based on secondary data from available scholarly articles, books and reports.
-The literature review is carried out in an organized way to select, analyse and interpret existing studies, theories and frameworks on this topic.
-The initial step includes setting precise exclusion and inclusion criteria for the retrieval of relevant literature.
-These comprise the relevance of the publication to the research inquiry, the reputation of the source and date of publication in order to include the relevant studies mostly from 2020 to 2025 by thorough searching through academic databases (e.g., Google Scholar, JSTOR).
-The keywords which have been used to search for the relevant data are “Wildlife trafficking in India”, “Socio-economic drivers of wildlife trade” and “Wildlife conservation in India”.
-There exist some limitations of the study as it is based on secondary data, there is restriction on the availability of the scope of data.
+This study employs an extensive literature review approach, drawing on secondary data from available scholarly articles, books and reports.
+The literature review is carried out in an organized manner to select, analyse, and interpret existing studies, theories, and frameworks on this topic.
+The initial step included setting precise exclusion and inclusion criteria for retrieving relevant literature.
+These comprise the relevance of the publication to the research inquiry, the reputation of the source, and the date of publication in order to include relevant studies from 2020 to 2025 through searching academic databases (e.g., Google Scholar, JSTOR).
+The keywords used to search for relevant data are “wildlife trafficking in India,” “socio-economic drivers of wildlife trade,” and “wildlife conservation in India.”
+There are some limitations to the study, as it is based on secondary data, and there is a restriction on the scope of available data.

 3. RESULT AND DISCUSSION